slim-abid/devops-assignment/README.md

-# IoTC Local Deployment
+# IoTC Deployment
-This repostory set as local deployment helper for EnOcean IoTC based on python and docker and it's tested on linux (ubuntu 20.04) and windows.
+This repostory serve as local or azure deployment helper for EnOcean IoTC based on python and docker and it's tested on linux (ubuntu 20.04) and windows.

 ## Requirements:
     Docker